-Through his broad experience as an officer and director of several private and public companies, in addition to skills acquired with firms engaged in investment banking and financial services, Mr. Tannenbaum brings to our company a unique business expertise and knowledge of private equity financing as well as extensive financial and risk assessment abilities.
-Mr. Tannenbaum's previous service on the Board also provides him with a specific understanding of our company, its operations, and the business and regulatory issues facing business development companies.
-Mr. Tannenbaum's positions as chief executive officer of our company, managing partner of our investment adviser and member of its investment committee provides the Board with a direct line of communication to, and direct knowledge of the operations of, our company and its investment advisor, respectively.
+Through his broad experience as an officer and director of several private and public companies, in addition to skills acquired with firms engaged in investment banking and financial services, Mr. Tannenbaum brings to our Company a unique business expertise and knowledge of private equity financing as well as extensive financial and risk assessment abilities.
+Mr. Tannenbaum's previous service on the Board also provides him with a specific understanding of our Company, its operations, and the business and regulatory issues facing business development companies.
+Mr. Tannenbaum's positions as chief executive officer of our Company, managing partner of our investment adviser and member of its investment committee provides the Board with a direct line of communication to, and direct knowledge of the operations of, our Company and our investment advisor, respectively.
+The foregoing qualifications led to our conclusion that Mr. Tannenbaum should serve as a member of our Board.

 • Bernard D. Berman.
 Mr. Berman has been a member of our Board of Directors since February 2009.
 He has also been our president since February 2010, our chief compliance officer since April 2009 and our secretary since October 2007.
 Mr. Berman is also a partner of our investment adviser and serves on its investment committee.
-Mr. Berman is responsible for the operations of our company.
+Mr. Berman is responsible for the operations of our Company.
 Prior to joining Fifth Street in 2004, Mr. Berman was a corporate attorney from 1995 to 2004, during which time he negotiated and structured a variety of investment transactions.
 Mr. Berman graduated from Boston College Law School.
 He received a B.S. in Finance from Lehigh University.

-Mr. Berman's prior position as a corporate attorney allows him to bring to the Board and our company the benefit of his experience negotiating and structuring various investment transactions as well as an understanding of the legal, business, compliance and regulatory issues facing business development companies.
-Mr. Berman's previous service on the Board also provides him with a specific understanding of our company and its operations.
+Mr. Berman's prior position as a corporate attorney allows him to bring to the Board and our Company the benefit of his experience negotiating and structuring various investment transactions as well as an understanding of the legal, business, compliance and regulatory issues facing business development companies.
+Mr. Berman's previous service on the Board also provides him with a specific understanding of our Company and its operations.
+The foregoing qualifications led to our conclusion that Mr. Berman should serve as a member of our Board.